 Chuey Y Loh

 Therapy is a way of exploring the possibilities that we can heal from wounds of the past.
-It helps to understand and clarify our experiences of life relationships.
+It can also help to understand and clarify our experiences of relationships to ourselves and others.
 Sometimes issues arising from these relationships cause feelings of unsatisfactoriness and even despair if the potential to change is obscured.
 We cannot change the past but we can alter our experience of the past.
-Through giving close attention to experiences in the present, we can relate to past conditioning and sense into embodied intentionality.
+Through giving close attention to experiences in the present, we can relate to past conditioning and our inherent sense of embodied intentionality.

-I have worked on the NHS and in private practice for many years with clients with a complexity of conditions including anxiety, depression, addiction, relationship difficulties, PTSD and personality disorders.
+From my years of clinical experience on the NHS and in private practice, I have gained a sound base of being able to work with patients who present with a complexity of conditions including anxiety, depression, addiction, relationship difficulties, PTSD and personality disorders.

 I trained with the Karuna Institute in Devon where the practice of psychotherapy is informed by Buddhist psychology.
 I was also a tutor in the MA programme at the Karuna Institute from 2008 to 2012.